 If you have trouble with the application, you can get assistance from a loved one or call your local office to have a representative help you complete the forms.

-Considering a Disability Attorney
+Get Connected with a Disability Attorney Today

 Before starting your application, it may also be wise to speak with a disability attorney.
 Not only does their legal expertise help you to keep paperwork and application matters straight, but they can even help to potentially expedite your claim, or possibly represent you in court later on.